Keto diet foods — top three mistakes at the grocery store

 Avoid artificial sweeteners and other chemicals

-Low carb sweeteners may potentially stall weight loss and trigger cravings for sweets.11 Our recommendation is to eliminate or strongly limit them from your keto diet and help banish sugar cravings for good.
+Low carb sweeteners may potentially stall weight loss and trigger cravings for sweets.

 Click through for a more detailed list of artificial sweeteners.